Arikatsu/Nemu/README.md

 ## Notes

-- The code is still a work in progress and may contain bugs or incomplete features.
-(Looking at you Halt Bug!!!!)
+- The project is still under active development and may contain bugs or incomplete behavior.
-- Contributions and feedback are welcome!
+- Contributions, bug reports, and feedback are welcome.
+- Yes, I have NOT come around to adding the HALT bug yet.